MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

 ## “THE STRANGE CASE OF DR JEKYLL AND MR HYDE”  (1886 - novel) – p.110 vol. 2

-“It was on the moral side, and in my own person, that I learned to recognise the thorough and primitive duality of man; I saw that, of the two natures that contended in the field of my ==consciousness==, even if I could rightly be said to be either, it was only because I was radically ==both==”
+“It was on the moral side, and in my own person, that I learned to recognise the thorough and primitive ==duality== of man; I saw that, of the two natures that contended in the field of my ==consciousness==, even if I could rightly be said to be either, it was only because I was radically ==both==”